 The bitter feelings that the Earl had only needed a simple push to send him to the brink of despair.
 Quickly, Katalina created an alternate space around them to contain the burst of purple light erupting from the demonizing man.
 When the light faded, the Earl was no longer himself.
-What stood was a corrupted demon with merely his bitterness for his enemies overflowing with his own miasma.
+What stood was a corrupted demon, overflowing with miasma caused by bitterness for his enemies.

 Katalina sighed as only 8 of the 12 lords called upon had been successfully converted.
-It was an adequate number to start a disturbance, one that would distract the others while he went straight for his current object of interest.
+It was an adequate number to start a disturbance, one that would distract the others while the demon inside of her went straight for its main objective.

 “Go!
 Paint the town red… literally!”
 Katalina exclaimed, and at once, the eight demons raced off towards the city, ready to unleash havoc.

 We arrived hours after we obtained word of the chaos occurring in the capital.

 I reached down and poked the smoldering embers of a building that I once knew with my knife, a random shop that I didn’t think much about until it was gone.
 It was not that I particularly fancied this one place, but a similar sight stretched across the area.